 GC options set for the AppMon Server cover a broad range of deployment scenarios.
 You should not change these settings unless you have carefully tested them in pre-production and are sure that your settings are a reasonable improvement over the default settings in your specific scenario.

-To look up the details of a specific transaction after a period of time, you can store all transactions to a consecutive series of stored sessions using the continuous session recording feature.
+To look up the details of a specific transaction after a period of time, you can store all transactions to a consecutive series of stored sessions using the live session recording feature.
 This needs careful planning due to high data volume in productive systems.
 The Session Store should normally be configured for less than 2 TB.
 If the Session Store estimation grows too large, change configuration settings to keep it within reasonable boundaries.

 If you have a continuous load of 500 transactions per second (in a non-UEM environment), then approximately 1 TB is required to store the transactions of a single day.